-Release Engineer The default role in Serena Release Manager that is responsible for the automating the release deployment and resolving any deployment failures.
-For example, a deployed into production environments.
+Release Engineer The default role in Serena Release Manager that is responsible for the automating deployed into production environments.

 This role may be the Installation Manager or Build Manager in some organizations.

 Release Management The management of defining and deploying versions of applications into production environments.
 The activities of release management include defining, scheduling, monitoring, changing, provisioning, and analyzing history of multiple releases particular organization.
 A release manager manages and monitors releases, plans releases in collaboration with development managers, and responds to successes, failures, and other statuses.